nerves-project/nerves/docs/Internals.md

 # Key Files/Variables

+The following are the key parts of the bootstrap.
+Note that NERVES_SYSTEM and NERVES_TOOLCHAIN can be defined before running `mix firmware` to point to a trusted decompressed system or toolchain.
+This is useful in situations where you produce a system directly using Buildroot and want to force Nerves to use it.

 NERVES_SYSTEM
   * Path to the nerves_system_* folder
   * Has to be defined at Nerves.Env.bootstrap() or system blows up
+  * Exists only if the system dependency is being included from a source other than hex.
+    * When a system is being sourced from hex, it will attempt to place the uncompressed artifact in the global path located at ~/.nerves/artifacts or $NERVES_ARTIFACTS_DIR

 NERVES_TOOLCHAIN
   * Path to the toolchain